AntonSol919/linkspace/why.md

 Online platforms have dubbed different words for actions you can take:
 '_creating posts_', '_uploading image_', '_upvote/like a post_', '_stream a video_', etc.
 Fundamentally they can be understood as a frontend application providing an interface to merge sets of points.
-Either on your device or "in the ☁️" (i.e. on their device[^device]).
+Either on your device or "in the ☁cloud☁️️" (i.e. on their device).

-[^device]: Your device immediatly forgetting those data points is a configuration detail.

 The internet in use today has a single host design.
 For instance, a web-browser or app contacts `http://www.some_platform.com`